hamadmarri/PasswordMaster/README.md

 * Passwords are not stored (it is generated on the fly)
 * Domains/usernames are stored if needed (Optional)
 * Generating a master key of size 256 bytes (one time)
-    * Master key is a random number obtained from kernel noise (Hardware noise)
+    * Master key is a random number obtained from kernel noise (Hardware noise `/dev/random`)
     * Master key is stored in file key.gpg encrypted with AES256
+        * Using the gpg tool in linux
+        * Command: `gpg --cipher-algo AES256 --symmetric`
     * Master key is used for salting to generate new passwords

-## Passwords Generator Method
+## Passwords Generating Method
 Assuming that user has already run `perl passMaster.pl` at the first time.
 User must enter the master password and then the master key is generated.
 Assuming the user master password is `abc123` and the master key is
 ```
 57ac6ac524f45091ff8f44cfade5bd5acd7c3e1737e7c5fdeebb4f66739400fdb91e68b64ae8807e51c6c137e57b80316549155b4c552d257dbe35bc6e523342d12defc268298f4adb538e9a8d9a6cb977fb10f5a040f2f8cd6a8454e295f3a456ee2e2caaae52322220c0b66d14a5b2022ba0f2642bcef10d7951447d11450e89fbcb01191a00c646e12a64fb14485055df0475807d7813aea28245b3b14469b4f04ff6ab1f70480bf238a3dff62e493f345e224c13ec46d22cff7fb011e524434880dc1c700daf55cd13c478a29b57b3d223687de1f56f3c43250b883fc1b0dd7e799173a67932dfb3c669ca3efec0f660505a8b43bb055b6b05e34cd35309
 ```
 The `key.gpg` file is generated which is encrypted using AES256 algorithm where the password is the user master password `abc123`.
-Assuming the user wants to generate a password for his gmail account where he/she could use gmail or gmail:username.
+Assuming the user wants to generate a password for his gmail account where he/she could use `gmail` or `gmail:username`.
 By running:
 ```
 perl passMaster.pl -g gmail:my.acount@gmail.com
 ```